 Withdrawing and Returning Students

-For students who have taken a health withdrawal and are looking for information on the process to return, please visit Returning Student Deadlines and Requirements.
-Once confirmed, students take part in our Returning Students Program dedicated to meeting the needs and concerns of returning students.
-The program includes the following:
+For students who have already taken a Health Withdrawal or Voluntary Withdrawal and are looking for information on the return process, please visit Returning Students.
+Once a student's return has been confirmed, they are required to take part in the Transitions Program, dedicated to meeting the needs and concerns of returning students.